bambora-na/dev.na.bambora.com/source/docs/guides/merchant_report.md

 ## Report Overview

-The Merchant Report provides an overview of merchants progress through the boarding process.
+The Merchant Report is intended for our Partners to obtain an overview of their merchants as they progress through the boarding process.
-You will be able to view information relating to a merchant or its sub-merchants including the account status, batch limits, cards enabled and features.
+Partners can get information relating to merchants in their portfolio, including the account status, batch limits, as well as cards and features enabled.

 ## Report Columns